 Therefore, when you get a hankering for veggie burgers, avoid the seitan and products containing it and make some yourself.

 The good news is that you can make a bunch of them at one time.
-Then, freeze them so that you have them handy for quick meals when necessary.
+Then, freeze what you don’t use right away so that you have some handy for quick meals when necessary.

 Below is the recipe I use for homemade veggie burgers which is based on the Middle Eastern recipe known as falafel or chickpea patties.
 You will love it!
-It was inspired by Nourishing Traditions Cookbook, p.
-506.
+It was inspired by Nourishing Traditions Cookbook.
+(1)

-If the real food budget is tight, homemade veggie burgers can be frequently used as a meat replacement with no compromise to health if and only if liberal amounts of homemade stock and organ meats are being consumed on a regular basis.
-With plenty of homemade stocks and broth in the diet, meat can be consumed only once or twice a week and good health maintained.
+If the real food budget is tight, homemade veggie burgers can be frequently used as a meat replacement with no compromise to health if and only if liberal amounts of homemade broth/stock and organ meats are being consumed on a regular basis.

-In other words, nose to tail eating like what was practiced by healthy traditional societies is what is necessary if muscle meat is limited in the diet either due to lifestyle or budget.
-This detailed article describes why eating excessive amounts of muscle meats or in isolation can lead to dietary imbalances over time and why organ meats and gelatin rich bone broths must be included for optimal health.
+In other words, nose to tail eating as was practiced by healthy traditional societies is what is necessary if muscle meat is limited either due to lifestyle or budget.
+(2)

 Homemade veggie burgers that actually taste good and are made traditionally with no soy or MSG that can serve as a budget friendly replacement for meat on a regular basis.